pona-la/lipu-sona/pages/tokipona/index.md

 # About this course

-There are several good sources to educate yourself about toki pona available already.
+There are several good sources for learning toki pona available already.
 The most important (and best, in my opinion), is the [official toki pona book](https://tokipona.org/) (also known as "pu") published in 2014 by Sonja Lang herself.
-It is not free, but it's a well-written book with lots of additional texts to read and it explains the language very well.
+It is not free, but it's a well-written book with lots of additional texts to read, and it explains the language very well.

 Another useful resource is the online course ["o kama sona e toki pona!"](http://tokipona.net/tp/janpije/okamasona.php) (learn toki pona!) by